 Other lab tests can also be meaningful and help you determine whether your liver enzymes are optimal, as well as the condition of your thyroid and other glands.
 Find out the meaning of abnormal readings, whether the doctor mentions them to you or not.
 Make a point of emailing your doctor about any abnormal test results and ask what you can do to get them back into the normal range.
 Look up what an abnormal reading means, and check reputable online sites like WebMD, the Mayo Clinic or the Cleveland Clinic to learn more about the significance of your blood tests and what you can do to improve them.

-If you hope to maintain optimal health as you age, you may also want to use this Amazon link to read "The Blue Zones Solution: Eating and Living Like the World's Healthiest People."
-It is based on research into why people in some areas of the world, including parts of the U.S., tend to live unusually long, healthy lives.
+If you hope to maintain optimal health as you age, you may also want to read "The Blue Zones Solution: Eating and Living Like the World's Healthiest People."
+(Ad) It is based on research into why people in some areas of the world, including parts of the U.S., tend to live unusually long, healthy lives.

 In addition, you can learn more about common health issues as you age, Medicare, Social Security, where to retire, financial planning and more by using the tabs or pull-down menu at the top of the page to find links to hundreds of additional articles on this blog.